XVilka/ibx/README.md

 For more detailed information please refer to the Interactive Brokers [API Reference Guide](http://www.interactivebrokers.com/en/software/api/api.htm).

+__NOTE:__ You can use the username _edemo_ with password _demouser_ to log into the demo account.

 ### Examples

-This simple example will connect to the IB Gateway running on localhost and retrieve the last price for a given stock symbol:
+This simple program will connect to the IB Gateway running on localhost and retrieve the last price for a given stock symbol:

     :::ocaml